timvgl/Mumax3Mod/README.md

     + __RelaxDUThreshold__ - same as __RelaxTorqueThreshold__ but for first derivative in time of u (needs __RelaxFullCoupled__ = true)
     + __IterativeHalfing__ - run the minizing process N times and half __FixDt__ each time and __SlopeTresholdEnergyRelax__/__RelaxDDUThreshold__/__RelaxDUThreshold__ each time (needs __RelaxFullCoupled__ = true)

+* Regions:
+    + __homogeniousRegionZ__ - set to true renders region only for one z-layer and copies to the other layers. if the region is homogenious in the z direction but the sample has n layers into the z-direction, the region is going to be rendered for one z-layer and being copied to the others
+    + __LimitRenderRegionX__ - limit the area in which the rendering process in supposed to done in the x direction.
+Reduces computational time for generating a region.
+Args: from, to __int__ (cells)
+    + __LimitRenderRegionY__ - limit the area in which the rendering process in supposed to done in the y direction.
+Reduces computational time for generating a region.
+Args: from, to __int__ (cells)
+    + __LimitRenderRegionZ__ - limit the area in which the rendering process in supposed to done in the z direction.
+Reduces computational time for generating a region.
+Args: from, to __int__ (cells)
+    + __ReDefRegion__ - if a region has been set it cannot be removed - assign the cells of one region to a different one (0 for removing it).
+Args: oldRegion, newRegion __int__